ncase/anxiety/scenes/act1.md

 `Game.OVERRIDE_TEXT_SPEED = 1.5;`

 {{if _.whitebread}}
-b: They'll trap you in a well and force-feed you white bread to fatten you up so they can wear your skin like a suit!
 b: Seni bir kuyuya tıkacak ve beyaz ekmek ile besleyip şişmanlatacaklar ki derini yüzüp giyebilsinler!
 {{/if}}